-Finding apartments in Da Nang is no rocket science and probably easier than most people imagine.
+Finding apartments in Da Nang is easier than most people think.

 1. Where to stay in Da Nang?